 Pregnancy is associated with several cardiocirculatory changes that can significantly impact underlying cardiac disease.
 These changes begin early in pregnancy (within the first five to eight weeks), reach their peak during the late second trimester, and then remain relatively constant until delivery .
 Knowledge of these cardiovascular adaptations is required to correctly interpret hemodynamic and cardiovascular tests in the gravida, to predict the effects of pregnancy on the woman with underlying cardiac disease, and to understand how the fetus will be affected by maternal cardiac disorders.
-(See "Maternal cardiovascular and hemodynamic adaptations to pregnancy".)
+(See "Maternal adaptations to pregnancy: Cardiovascular and hemodynamic changes".)

 Antepartum hemodynamic changes